-- Heat the grapeseed oil in a large skillet over medium-high heat until shimmering.
+- Heat the ghee (or butter) in a large skillet over medium-high heat until shimmering.
 Add the lamb shanks and sear for 3 minutes on each side.

-- Add the seared lamb to the pot and bring almost to a boil.
+- Add the seared lamb to the pot, along with potatoes, and bring almost to a boil.
 Reduce heat to medium-low and simmer gently for 2 hours.

 - Squeeze the juice from both lemon halves into the pot and then add the rest of the lemon along with the olives.
 Cook for 15 minutes more, uncovered.